MicrosoftDocs/azure-docs/articles/cognitive-services/LUIS/luis-tutorial-composite-entity.md

 In this app, the department name is defined in the **Department** list entity and includes synonyms.

-The **TransferEmployeeToDepartment** intent has example utterances to request an employee be moved from one department to another.
+The **TransferEmployeeToDepartment** intent has example utterances to request an employee be moved to a new department.

 Example utterances for this intent include: